 Where to get help/learn more:

 - Your GP (if you need further support, don’t be afraid to ask for a referral)

 - Mind is a Mental Health charity in England and Wales

 - Healthy Place – Mental Health support, resources and information

-- The Recover Clinic – We provide expert care and advice for those suffering with all types of eating disorders but also depression, anxiety and a lot of co-occurring disorders because it’s our belief really that trauma and unprocessed trauma is at the recourse of 99% of all mental health problems.
+- The Recover Clinic – We provide expert care and advice for those suffering with depression, anxiety and a lot of co-occurring disorders because it’s our belief really that trauma and unprocessed trauma is at the recourse of 99% of all mental health problems.

 - Time to Change – a mental health campaign in England, with the objective of reducing mental health-related stigma and discrimination

-- Every Mind Matters – a new Mental Health campaign launched 7th October 2019.
+- Every Mind Matters – a mental health campaign launched in 2019.